TheLeaderDev/Code-Snippets/shamsi-datetime/README.md

 <br>

-> **License Notice:** The `LICENSE` file is included alongside this code.
-You must include and respect it when using this code, and give proper credit to the original author (AmIR / TheLeaderDev).
-Ignoring the license may violate copyright.
+> **License Notice:** Anyone who wants to use this code or project **must keep and respect the LICENSE file included alongside the code**.
+Only in this case is legal use without violating copyright permitted.
+> To get the LICENSE file, [click here](https://github.com/TheLeaderDev/Code-Snippets/blob/main/LICENSE).

 <br>